 Nathan O'Malley, Co-chair

-Mr. O'Malley is a partner with Gibbs Giden Locher Turner Senet & Wittbrodt in Los Angeles.
+Nathan O'Malley is a partner with Gibbs Giden Locher Turner Senet & Wittbrodt in Los Angeles.
 His practice focuses on international arbitration and dispute resolution.
-He has acted in numerous international arbitrations, and represented clients before arbitral tribunals seated in The Hague, Geneva, Zurich, London, Amsterdam, Singapore, Abu Dhabi, Frankfurt am Main and in the United States.
-Mr. O'Malley teaches International Business Dispute Resolution and Advanced International Dispute Resolution at USC Gould School of Law.
+He has acted in numerous international arbitrations and represented clients before arbitral tribunals seated in The Hague, Geneva, Zurich, London, Amsterdam, Singapore, Abu Dhabi, Frankfurt am Main and in the United States.
+He teaches International Business Dispute Resolution and Advanced International Dispute Resolution at USC Gould School of Law.

 • • •

 Steven Sletten is a partner at the international law firm Gibson Dunn & Crutcher where he has been a member of the firm's litigation and international arbitration practice groups for the past 34 years.
 His ADR experience includes domestic and international arbitrations under ICC, AAA, LCIA, and CPR rules as well as ad hoc arrangements.
 He is former President of the Association of Business Trial Lawyers in Los Angeles and currently serves on the Advisory Board of the USC Gould School of Law Judith Hollinger Program in Alternative Dispute Resolution.